Wood types & materials

 Why I love walnut:

 American walnut is the epitome of elegance and warmth.
-Its dark, rich color lends sculptures a special depth and refined aura.
+Its dark, rich color gives sculptures a special depth and noble appeal.
 The expressive grain is particularly emphasized by my surface treatment.

 Ideal for: